Updated July 26, 2022

 Yes, it is possible to easily share your internet connection with your other devices by turning your laptop running Windows 10, Windows 11, or macOS into a Wi-Fi hotspot.
 There are many reasons to turn your laptop into a WiFi hotspot.

-To turn your Windows 10 laptop into a WiFi hotspot, you will enable sharing its internet connection with your other devices.
+To turn your Windows 10 or 11 laptop into a WiFi hotspot, you will enable sharing its internet connection with your other devices.
 Note that you can share your laptop’s Wi-Fi or LAN Ethernet connection, either will work.

 How To Use Laptop As A Hotspot